gitblanc/c1b3rn0t3s/content/index.md

 Keep in mind that if you have a web antivirus some of the notes might not be displayed or could be blocked due to this notes contain real viruses (but just for educational purposes and inoffensive).

+I'll also upload some writeups of machines that I consider brainfuck for me.

 Give me an ⭐️ in the Github repository if you like the content.

 <script src="https://tryhackme.com/badge/943872"></script>